Author: Oscar Herrera

 3. Get pre-approved: Most lenders can give you a pre-approval in 1–3 days to know how much you can actually get in cash-out.

-4. Choose your investment property strategy: Do you want to use the funds to do a fix & flip? build & sell? or buy & rent.
-Do you want to buy a single-family?
+4. Choose your investment property strategy: Do you want to use the funds to buy a rental property for long-term rentals?
 Airbnb?
 Or maybe a duplex or four-plex?
 Most American home-owners with $200,000 in equity could buy a small building – and they don’t even know it.

-5. Use rental income to pay the loan: If you’re buying a rental, use that cash flow to cover the mortgage of the new real estate and the loan from your cash-out.
+5. Use rental income to pay the loan: If you’re buying a rental, make sure the cashflow can cover the mortgage of the new real estate and the loan from your cash-out.
 90% of the times it pencils out and you may even have additional cashflow.

 Why This Strategy Works